petervflocke/lcdmonitor/README.md

     CONFIG_PATH=/etc/lcdmonitor/config.yaml ENV_FILE=/etc/default/lcdmonitor
   ```
   This reruns the installer with `ENABLE_SERVICE=0`, upgrades the installed Python package in the venv, then restarts the service and prints its status.

+  Root-level commands should use `sudo -n` and you must grant the service user explicit passwordless sudo rules (e.g., `lcdmon ALL=(root) NOPASSWD:/sbin/shutdown,/sbin/reboot`) to avoid prompts.

 Make helpers print the same instructions for quick reference:
 ```bash